Skip to content

 • The primary endpoints for the primary Gateway class.

-• A compact aggregate traffic panel with:
+• A compact aggregate traffic readout with requests/s, 5xx, latency, and connections.

 This gives you a quick read on public exposure without opening the full Gateway screen.